Anu3ev/es-lint-config/README.md

   tsconfigRootDir: new URL('.', import.meta.url).pathname })
 ```

+### Troubleshooting

+**Error: "No files matching the pattern '.' were found"**

+This usually means:
+1. Your config file is named `eslint.config.ts` instead of `.js`/`.mjs` → Rename it to `eslint.config.mjs`
+2. Your config file is in the wrong location → Make sure it's in the project root
+3. ESLint is not finding the config → Try running `npx eslint --debug .` to see what's happening

 This repo already consumes the package locally through a `file:` dependency, so you can run `npm publish` from `packages/eslint-config` whenever you're ready to share it publicly.